How To Use the Audit Module

 Create and Edit Audit Profiles

-To create a new profile, click the New button.
-To modify an existing profile, select it from the dropdown and click Edit.
-The Profile Editor window will open.
+To create a new profile, click the New button on the toolbar.
+To modify an existing profile, select it and click Edit, or right-click and choose Edit from the context menu.

 In the Profile Editor you can: